Blog

 Frequently asked questions

-Growth strategy engagements typically range from $15K-$30K per month depending on scope and company complexity.
-This includes a dedicated growth lead, weekly execution support, and monthly strategy sessions.
-Compared to hiring a VP of Growth ($200K-$350K fully loaded), you get senior expertise and systematic frameworks without the hiring risk or overhead.
+Growth strategy engagements typically run $15K-$30K per month depending on scope and company stage.
+That includes a dedicated growth lead, weekly execution support, and monthly strategy sessions.
+Compared to a VP of Growth at $250K-$400K fully loaded, you get senior expertise without the hiring timeline, equity cost, or overhead.
+Early-stage companies often start with a focused 90-day diagnostic and roadmap before moving to ongoing support.

-How is this different from hiring a growth marketing agency?
+What makes Winston Francois different from a traditional growth marketing agency?

 Related Solutions